OSI-Writer/Bill_Doc/index.rst

 Getting help
 ============

-During the Qi preview the OSIsoft team will be available via email to help with any problems you may experience.
+During the Qi preview, the OSIsoft team will be available via email to help with any problems you may experience.
 To get help or provide feedback please contact
 `QiSupport@osisoft.com <Mailto:QiSupport@osisoft.com>`__ and visit